 The most common stimulus used is a checkerboard pattern, which reverses every half-second (Figure 4).
 Pattern reversal is a preferred stimulus because there is more inter-subject VEP reliability than with flash or pattern onset stimuli.
 Several laboratories developed pattern reversal visual stimuli in the 1970s including A. M. Halliday at Queen Square in London and Lorrin A. Riggs at Brown University.
 Originally Halliday back-projected a checkerboard pattern onto a translucent screen with two projectors that each projected reversed checkerboard images.
 Camera shutters on each projector controlled the display of each checkerboard reversing at a rate 2 per second.
 Riggs originally projected alternating vertical stripes using a reversing mirror system.
 Commercially produced visual evoked potential systems simulating these pattern reversals now use video monitors.

 Using cathode ray tube monitors (CRT) nearly everyone with close to normal visual function produces a similar evoked potential using pattern reversal stimuli.
-There is a prominent negative component at peak latency of about 70 msec (N1 (Fig. 5), a larger amplitude positive component at about 100 msec (P1, Fig. 5) and a more variable negative component at about 140 msec (N2, Fig. 5).
+There is a prominent negative component at peak time of about 70 msec (N1 (Fig. 5), a larger amplitude positive component at about 100 msec (P1, Fig. 5) and a more variable negative component at about 140 msec (N2, Fig. 5).
 The major component of the VEP is the large positive wave peaking at about 100 milliseconds (Fig. 5).
-This “P100″ or P1 in the jargon of evoked potentials, is very reliable between individuals and stable from about age 5 years to 60 years.
-The mean peak latency of the “PI00″ only slows about one millisecond per decade from 5 years old until 60 years old.
+This “P100” or P1 in the jargon of evoked potentials, is very reliable between individuals and stable from about age 5 years to 60 years.
+The mean peak time of the “PI00” only slows about one millisecond per decade from 5 years old until 60 years old.

 The size of each check in the pattern and size of the visual field affects the VEP.
 Most laboratories initially screen patients using a video display with field subtending 10-40 degrees of arc and fairly large individual check size of about 1 degree of arc.
 A large check size is used because most clinical laboratories are recording from patients who lack good visual acuity.
-The largest amplitude, fastest peak latency VEP is recorded using the smallest check size the subject can see sharply.
+The largest amplitude, fastest peak time VEP is recorded using the smallest check size the subject can see sharply.
 A person with 20/20 (6/6) or better vision will produce the largest amplitude, fastest VEP components using a small check size (a visual field comprised of checks only 5-6 mm viewed at 1 meter).
 Each check would measure about 15-20′ of arc.
 A person with poor visual acuity would produce the largest amplitude, fastest components with a larger check size subtending a degree or more (such as a 20 mm check or larger viewed at 1 meter distance).
 This is the basis for one being able to estimate acuity by testing a subject with several check sizes.
-The “P100″ (P1) component is sensitive to defocusing and can, therefore, be measured following stimulation with different check sizes to estimate refractive error.
+The “P100” (P1) component is sensitive to defocusing and can, therefore, be measured following stimulation with different check sizes to estimate refractive error.
 For most clinical screening, a single check size of about 1 degree of arc, or a little smaller, such as about 50′ of arc, is sufficient.
 One need not use larger checks for children.
 Once a child is mature enough to attend and maintain fixation their visual systems are mature enough to use the same size stimuli as adults.
 Also recording pattern reversal VEPs with smaller check size of approximately 0.25 degree will contribute useful information.

 Maturation of VEPs with age